Health and Safety Guide When Travelling To Bali

 • Fish restaurants ask you to choose a live fish/lobster from the tank.
 Keep in mind this fish/lobster will be much more expensive than the advertised price on the menu.

-• Foreign exchange shops also have scams.
+• Foreign exchange shops can also have potential scams.

 • Surfers should check any surfboards they hire for cracks.
 Some hire shops glue broken boards back together.
 If they break while you use them the hire shop will demand compensation.